What are the different types of color blindness?

 Age – A subtle blue-yellow color blindness can develop with age.
 Quite simply, the lens becomes less transparent, affecting how much light reaches the cones.

-Alcohol consumption – Reduced color discrimination can be symptom of alcoholism, with blue-yellow being particularly affected.
+Alcohol consumption – Reduced color discrimination can be a symptom of alcoholism, with blue-yellow being particularly affected.

 Brain trauma – Head injury or stroke can sometimes (though rarely) result in color blindness.